27 CIs for comparing two independent means

 Difference \(\phantom{0}51.59\) \(19.612\)

-A useful way to compare the means of two (or more) groups is to display the individual CIs in an error bar chart.
+A useful way to compare the means of two (or more) groups is to display the CIs for the means of the groups being compared in an error bar chart.
 Error bars charts display the expected variation in the sample means from sample to sample, while boxplots display the variation in the individual observations.
-For the reaction time data, the error bar chart (Fig. 28.3) shows the \(95\)% CI for each group; the mean has been added as a dot.
+For the reaction time data, the error bar chart (Fig. 27.1, right panel) shows the \(95\)% CI for each group; the mean has been added as a dot.

-Boxplot (left) and error bar charts (centre.
-Right) comparing the mean foliage biomass for small-leaved lime trees from three sources (C: Coppice; N: Natural; P: Planted).
-The centre panel shows an error-bar chart using the same vertical scale as the boxplot.
-The right error-bar chart uses a better scale on the vertical axis.
-The solid dots in the boxplot show the mean of the distributions
+Boxplot (left) and error bar charts (centre; right) comparing the mean foliage biomass for small-leaved lime trees from three sources (C: Coppice; N: Natural; P: Planted).
+The centre panel shows an error bar chart using the same vertical scale as the boxplot; the dashed horizontal lines are the limits of the error bar chart on the right.
+The right error bar chart uses a more appropriate scale on the vertical axis.
+The solid dots show the mean of the distributions.

-FIGURE 28.4: Boxplot (left) and error bar charts (centre.
-Right) comparing the mean foliage biomass for small-leaved lime trees from three sources (C: Coppice; N: Natural; P: Planted).
-The centre panel shows an error-bar chart using the same vertical scale as the boxplot.
-The right error-bar chart uses a better scale on the vertical axis.
-The solid dots in the boxplot show the mean of the distributions
+FIGURE 27.3: Boxplot (left) and error bar charts (centre; right) comparing the mean foliage biomass for small-leaved lime trees from three sources (C: Coppice; N: Natural; P: Planted).
+The centre panel shows an error bar chart using the same vertical scale as the boxplot; the dashed horizontal lines are the limits of the error bar chart on the right.
+The right error bar chart uses a more appropriate scale on the vertical axis.
+The solid dots show the mean of the distributions.

-Each sample of students will comprise different students, and will give different reaction times while driving.
+Each sample will comprise different students, and give different reaction times.
 The sample means for each group will differ from sample to sample, and the difference between the sample means will be different for each sample.
 The difference between the sample means varies from sample to sample, and so has a sampling distribution and standard error.

-Definition 28.1 (Sampling distribution for the difference between two sample means) The sampling distribution of the difference between two sample means \(\bar{x}_A\) and \(\bar{x}_B\) is, when the appropriate conditions are met (Sect.
-28.8), described by:
+Definition 27.1 (Sampling distribution for the difference between two sample means) The sampling distribution of the difference between two sample means \(\bar{x}_A\) and \(\bar{x}_B\) is (when the appropriate conditions are met; Sect.
+27.6) described by:

 • an approximate normal distribution,